Quantum Advantage for Multi-option Portfolio Pricing and Valuation Adjustments: Introduction

 Quantum computing exploits quantum mechanical phenomena such as superposition and entanglement to perform computation on quantum states formed by quantum bits (qubits).
 In some cases, quantum algorithms promise speedups over their classical counterparts.
 An example is the integer factoring problem, where the Shor's algorithm \cite{Shor1999} allows an exponential speedup over classical algorithms in the factorization of integers.
 Another useful algorithm in search problems under the quantum setting is known as the Grover's search, \cite{Grover1996}, that allows the search for specific data in an unstructured table using $\Ord {\sqrt N}$ queries, promising quadratic speedups to the best classical counterpart.

-Another commonly known algorithm that is particularly useful is called the Quantum Amplitude Estimation (QAE) \cite{brassard2002quantum}, which estimates the amplitude of some arbitrary quantum state $\ket{\psi}$ in a subspace of the state space.
-Generalising QAE and other useful algorithms \cite{durr1996} as a subroutine, developments in Quantum Monte Carlo (QMC) techniques \cite{Montanaro2015} have been discussed.
+Another well-known algorithm that proves particularly useful is Quantum Amplitude Estimation (QAE) \cite{brassard2002quantum}, which estimates the amplitude of an arbitrary quantum state $\ket{\psi}$ within a subspace of the state space.
+For example, advancements in Quantum Monte Carlo (QMC) techniques \cite{Montanaro2015} have been achieved by generalizing QAE and other useful algorithms \cite{durr1996} as subroutines.
+Several variants of QAE have been developed~\cite{grinko_iterative_2021,giurgica-tiron_low_2022,cornelissen_sublinear-time_2023,rall_amplitude_2023}, with unbiasedness emerging as a prevalent concept.
+Unbiased QAE turns out to be a useful subroutine for estimating partition functions~\cite{cornelissen_sublinear-time_2023} and constructing low-depth algorithms~\cite{vu_low_2024}.

-Several works consider the application of quantum computing in finance.
-A general review of the today's challenges in quantum finance can be found \cite{bouland2020prospects}, where additional literature such as quantum linear algebra, and quantum machine learning are discussed.
+Several works consider the applications of quantum computing in finance.
+A general review of today's challenges in quantum finance can be found \cite{bouland2020prospects}, where additional literature such as quantum linear algebra and quantum machine learning are discussed.